History and Sociology BA (Hons)

 Year 1 - CertHE

-- People, power and protest: themes in modern British history
+- People, protest and power: themes in modern British history (S1)

-You will also study the following two core sociology modules:
+You will study the following two core modules:

 You will study two further option modules from a range of history, politics, criminology and other humanities subjects.